ocrosby/obsidian/Areas/kubernetes/README.md

 Note: A Kubernetes cluster that handles production traffic should have a minimum of three nodes because if one node goes down, both an `etcd` member  and a control plane instance are lost, and redundancy is compromised.
 You can mitigate this risk by adding more control plane nodes.

-When you deploy applications on Kubernetes, you tell the control plane to start
+When you deploy applications on Kubernetes, you tell the control plane to start the application containers.
+The control plane schedules the containers to run on the cluster's nodes. **Node-level components, such as the kublet, communicate with the control plane using the Kubernetes API**, which the control plane exposes.
+End users can also use the Kubernetes API directly to interact with the cluster.

+A Kubernetes cluster can be deployed on either physical or virtual machines.
+To get started with Kubernetes development, you can use `Minikube`.
+Minikube is a lightweight Kubernetes implementation that creates a VM on your local machine and deploys a simple cluster containing only one node.
+Minikube is available for Linux, macOS, and Windows systems.
+The Minikube CLI provides basic bootstrapping operations for working with your cluster, including start, stop, status, and delete.